validatedpatterns/ansible-edge-gitops/README.md

 # Start Here

-If you've followed a link to this repo, but are not really sure what it contains or how to use it, head over to http://hybrid-cloud-patterns.io/multicloud-gitops/ for additional context and installation instructions
+If you've followed a link to this repo, but are not really sure what it contains or how to use it, head over to [Ansible Edge GitOps](http://hybrid-cloud-patterns.io/ansible-edge-gitops/) for additional context and installation instructions